-The salary for 2008-09 is \$4527 per quarter for 30% TA appointments, and \$3773 per quarter for 25% TA appointments, plus tuition support equivalent to that allowed for the particular appointment percentage.
+The salary for 2009-10 is \$4,618 per quarter for 30% TA appointments, and \$3,848 per quarter for 25% TA appointments.
+Tuition allowance for a 30% TA appointment is \$4,860 and for a 25% TA is \$4,050.
 Head TAs, needed for the larger service courses (Physics 20 and 40 series), are paid slightly more.
-See Elva Carbajal, the Undergraduate Program Coordinator, for questions about teaching assistant assignments, and refer to the Physics TA handbook for general information.
+See Elva Carbajal, the Undergraduate Program Coordinator, for questions about teaching assistant assignments, and refer to the Physics-TA-Handbook for general information.

-The department provides a teaching orientation before students teach in the fall quarter.
-The Center for Teaching and Learning (CTL) has an excellent orientation session in the fall, and valuable training available at any time.
+The department provides a teaching orientation in the fall quarter (Physics 294) and the Center for Teaching and Learning (CTL) has an excellent orientation session in the fall, and valuable training available at any time.
 All TAs will receive the CTL's useful pamphlet on teaching at Stanford.
-See http://ctl.stanford.edu/formore information.
+See http://ctl.stanford.edu/ for more information.